Common Signs and Symptoms of Asthma

 As many as 10% – 12% of children in America are affected by asthma.
 Asthma symptoms can start at any age, but for most children, they will have their first sign of asthma by the age of 5.
 Possible signs of asthma in a child include:

 An average of 1 in 12 adults is being treated for asthma symptoms.
-Getting asthma later in life is often called “late-onset asthma” or “adult onset asthma”.
+Developing asthma as an adult is often called “late-onset asthma” or “adult onset asthma”.
 Adults are often surprised when they find out that they have asthma later in life, however, it is not uncommon.

-Due to asthma being life-threatening if untreated, it is important to see a doctor if you are experiencing any possible asthma signs.
+Due to asthma being life-threatening if untreated, it is important to see an allergy doctor if you are experiencing any possible asthma signs.

 What are the Complications of Asthma?